prasadji001/PrasadJi-demo/README.md

 # PrasadJi-demo
 This is my first git repository.
 <br>
-Author - Durga Prasad Oleti.
+Author - Durga Prasad Oleti and Tommi.